 Although the Ebola virus has been present for more than 35 years, the

 more deadly, severe, and widespread than previous outbreaks.
 While cases have

 What Causes Ebola?

-The Ebola virus belongs to the

-also call it Filovirus.
+The Ebola virus belongs to the viral family Filoviridae.
+Scientists also call it Filovirus.
 These virus

-types cause hemorrhagic fever or profuse bleeding inside and outside the body accompanied by a very high fever.
+types cause hemorrhagic fever or profuse bleeding inside and outside the body.

+It’s accompanied by a very high fever.
 Ebola can be further divided into

-subtypes that are named for the location they were
+subtypes that are named for the location where they were identified.
+These

 - Taï Forest (previously known as Ivory Coast)

 The Ebola virus likely originated in African fruit bats.
 The virus is

 Humans can also transfer the virus to each other.
 The following animals can

 - forest antelopes

 Since people may handle these infected animals, the virus can be

 transmitted via the animal’s blood and body fluids.

 - breast milk

 These bodily fluids can all carry the Ebola virus.
 Transmission can

-occur via the eyes, nose, mouth, or broken skin.
+occur via the eyes, nose, mouth, broken skin, or sexual contact.
 Healthcare

-workers are especially at risk for experiencing Ebola because they often deal
+workers are especially at risk for contracting Ebola because they often deal

 What Are the Symptoms of Ebola?